A world where lives are saved because all people

 Dr. John Singer is a co-founder of Partners for Cancer Care and Prevention, and has been involved in the organization and its surgical services in Cali, Colombia since its inception.
 In his career leading up to his present leadership of PFCCAP, John served as the head of the surgery residency program at Saint Agnes Hospital for nearly 30 years.
 He is an accomplished writer and editor of a national academic surgery journal, and an experienced leader of his peers with a 6-year tenure as the Maryland governor reporting to the American College of Surgeons.

-Tyler Horton is a graduate of the University of Dayton and a native of Indianapolis, Indiana.
-Her undergraduate work was focused on biology, public health, and Spanish studies.
+Tyler is a graduate of the University of Dayton and a native of Indianapolis.
+Her undergraduate work focused on biology, public health, and Spanish studies.
 An internship at the Trinity Free Clinic affirmed her desire to enter the field of public health after graduation.
 She has a heart for underserved communities and a passion for women's health education.
-She has been an excellent addition to the team since she graduated from Dayton.
-She is currently leading the team in the development of our HIPEC and Lesser-Known Abdominal Cancer education and awareness initiative in the United States.
+She has been an excellent addition to the team and is currently leading the team in the development of our Abdominal Cancers Alliance.

 Leonard came to Partners for Cancer Care and Prevention because of his admiration for Colombia and its people and his commitment to deepening the U.S.-Colombia relationship.
 Having participated in PFCCAP Missions to Colombia, he continues to support the organization since he "has witnessed first-hand the incredible impact PFCCAP is having in improving health care and building people-to people relationships."

 When asked why he is so tireless in his dedication to PFCCAP, Dr. Singer states, "I feel that it is very important for the more fortunate to give back, to leave the planet better than we found it."
 John is an outstanding example of this.